Advanced testing has solidified the DNA connection between one of the Slaven DNA Project groups and a family line in the Mountain DNA project.

 The position of herenach, just like the post of "Maguire", was hereditary.
 The same families were associated with the same churches down through the ages.
 As we have mentioned, the comparative sanctuary of the church land was a haven for non-Maguire families during a period of Maguire ascendancy.
 A glance at the herenach families of the period will reveal many of the family names which are so common in modern Fermanagh.

-Church Herenach (Irish Surname and English Form) Kiltierney O Treasaigh, O Sleibhin (Treacy, Slevin)
+Kiltierney O Treasaigh, O Sleibhin (Treacy, Slevin)

 Kiltierney townland and graveyard are located in the civil parish of Magheraculmoney-- the home of the Mountain family line matching our Slaven Group A!
 This is additional evidence that the connection between the two families is not a coincidence.
+Also, it should be noted that Mountain family was Protestant, and the O'Sleibhin line would have been Catholic, which could have been the reason for the surname difference.

 The Maguire period in Fermanagh lasted from 1300-1589, so the mutation calculation above using the year 1600 places us at the end of the Maguire period.
-Since the Sléibhín family had this hereditary position in the parish for several generations prior to 1600, we see that there has been plenty of time for two current family lines descended from this historic family to have developed four mutations in 67 markers.
+Since the Sléibhín family had this hereditary position in the parish for several generations prior to 1600, we see that there has been plenty of time for two current family lines descended from this historic family to have developed two mutations in 67 markers.

 As mentioned earlier, Magheraculmoney abuts Dromore (number 23 on the map here), which was a hot spot for Slevin families.
 But is there a deeper connection with the Magheraculmoney line-- did the Dromore family also serve as herenachs for the Church there?
 While it's likely a coincidence, according to local history at the Dromore.info site, a Slevin family was connected to the St. Dympnas Chapel in Dromore in the 1830's: "John Slevin, the tenant of the 'Chapel Farm,' as it is still called, was, through the force of adverse circumstances, compelled to emigrate to America in 1835.
 During his absence...
 On Slevin's return..."
 Granted, this was more than 200 years after the Maguire period in Fermanagh, discussed above, but perhaps the Slevin family continued in that roll of church caretakers in the area in the centuries that followed?
 This would be an interesting possibility for someone to research.

-Copyright © 2009 Larry Slavens.
+Copyright © 2022 Larry Slavens.
 All rights reserved.